yyyhttp/InSorg/README.md

 ---
 ### • Dataset Preparation
-Requests for access to the full dataset should be directed to the corresponding author.
-- The dataset structure is organized as follows:
+The gastric and intestinal organoid dataset was randomly split into training, validation, and test subsets at a ratio of 8:1:1, with the detailed dataset structure presented as follows:
 ```bash
 InSorg/
 ├── data/